Markers

 });

-xPositioner and yPositioner when set to none will not attempt to locate the marker.
-It will be placed in the panel as an absolutely positioned DOM element.
-Use CSS to alter the position.
+are set to "none", the marker will be placed in the panel as an absolutely positioned DOM element.
+From there, you would use CSS to alter the position.

-Some placement functions may allow you to fix the X position but set a Y position based on value:
+You can create placement functions that allow you to fix the X position but set a Y position based on value:

 new CIQ.Marker.MyHandler({